These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Oleg_P / Shutterstock

 The next white-sand beach we have for you is in Ayia Napa, along Cyprus’ southeast coast.
 Ayia Napa is a popular resort famed for its luxurious hotels, party atmosphere, and picture-perfect beaches.
-Nissi Beach is one of the resort’s most famous beaches and with good reason.
+Nissi is one of the resort’s most famous beaches and with good reason.

 This beach, stretching 1,610 feet (500 meters), has inviting turquoise waters, powdery white sand, and Blue Flag status.
-Surrounded by lively beach bars, hotels, clubs, and watersport companies, this beach isn’t for solitude lovers, but it’s an excellent destination if you want everything in one place.
+Surrounded by lively beach bars, hotels, clubs, and watersport companies, this coast isn’t for solitude lovers, but it’s an excellent destination if you want everything in one place.
 Spend the day sunbathing, swimming, sipping cocktails in a beach bar, and partying in one of the beach clubs.

 Travel Tips